ORACY

 1. Use an appropriate register, including using standard English in more formal settings.

 ‘Register’ is just the general term for the style of language that you use.
 One of the keys to good oracy is being able to vary your register.
 You almost certainly don’t speak the same way to your friends that you would speak to your granny or your headteacher or the King.
 That’s how it should be.
-That doesn’t mean the way you speak to your granny or your headteacher is the right way, not that the way you speak to your friends is the wrong way — far from it.
+That doesn’t mean the way you speak to your granny or your headteacher is the right way, nor that the way you speak to your friends is the wrong way — far from it.
 But you need to understand the appropriate register for the context in which you’re speaking.
 And if the context is even somewhat formal — as it generally will be in the school, if you’re not talking to your friends — then you should try to use Standard English.
 That’s what some people wrongly call “correct English”, and it means avoiding slang terms or non-standard grammar (e.g. “I’m going toilet”).
-This kind of language is perfectly fine when you’re in an informal context, like speaking to your friends, but sounds out of place in more formal contexts, and conveys to other people that you can only speak one way, rather than being skilled and flexible with your spoken language.
-Being able to vary your register based on the context should be your first goal for good oracy.
+This kind of language is perfectly fine when you’re in an informal context, like speaking to your friends, but sounds out of place in more formal contexts, like speaking to a teacher, and it conveys to other people that you can only speak one way, rather than being skilled and flexible with your spoken language.
+Being able to vary your register based on the context should be your first goal for good oracy in all parts of your life.

 2. Speak fluently, avoiding non-fluency features

 Your second goal, once you’ve got the register right, should be to speak as fluently as you can.
 This means avoiding non-fluency features like fillers (“um”, “er”, “like”, etc), false-starts and corrections (e.g. “I was going class going to class when…”), while articulating your words clearly (e.g. trying to pronounce the different sounds that make up each word).
-This second part is pretty easy to do — you just have to want to do it.
-Avoiding non-fluency features is trickier, though, especially if you’re nervous — and nobody besides people who speak for a living, like radio DJs, avoids them altogether.
+This second part (articulating your words clearly) is pretty easy to do — you just have to want to do it — but avoiding non-fluency features is trickier, especially if you’re nervous.
+And nobody avoids them altogether, besides people who speak for a living, like radio DJs.
 But if you want to be a good orator (someone with good oracy skills), then you need to be as conscious as possible of these kinds of linguistic features, especially if you’re doing any kind of public speaking.
 If you know that you tend to say “like” a lot, then pay attention to your speech and work to cut it out.
-Again, it’s totally fine to have fillers like this in a spontaneous chat with your friends, but you don’t want your class presentations or your Cambridge University interview to be full of them, so work on cutting them out as best you can.
+It’s totally fine to have fillers like this in a spontaneous chat with your friends, but you definitely don’t want your class presentations or your Cambridge University interview to be full of them, so work on cutting them out as best you can.

 3. Try to be precise but concise — be an efficient communicator